kxz/omnipresence/docs/plugins.rst

 * A `~twisted.internet.defer.Deferred` object yielding any of the above.

-In all cases, the first reply is immediately shown to the target user, and any remaining replies are placed in a buffer for later retrieval using the `.more <.plugins.more>` command.
+Unless the reply is `None`, the first reply is immediately shown to the target user, and any remaining replies are placed in a buffer for later retrieval using the `.more <.plugins.more>` command.
 Newlines inside replies are displayed as a slash surrounded by spaces.

 The following example plugin implements an infinite counter::